srikantpatnaik/androXorg/README.rst

 Build Process
 -------------

 This documentation will use ``ubuntu-14.04.1 armhf`` image for filesystem.
-You may download it from `here`